Effective date: 1st May 2026 Last updated: August 2026

 | Issuing completion certificates | Contract (Art.
 6(1)(b)) | Fulfilment of the training service |

-Legitimate interests (Art.
+| Post-contract retention of account, learning and certificate data | Legitimate interests (Art.
 6(1)(f)) | To evidence performance, manage disputes, and establish, exercise, or defend legal claims within the 6-year limitation period (Limitation Act 1980) |

-| Marketing communications | Consent (Art.
-6(1)(a)) | Only where you have opted in; you may withdraw consent at any time |
+| Analytics cookies and similar technologies | Consent (Art.
+6(1)(a)) | Set only where you consent via the cookie banner, as required by PECR.
+You may withdraw consent at any time via [cookie preference centre link] |

-Legitimate interests (Art.
+| Optional profile data (interests and other optional fields) | Legitimate interests (Art.
 6(1)(f)) | Voluntarily provided by you.
-You can remove this data at any time. |
+You can remove this data at any time |

 5. How We Use Your Data